 As you read the title, some of you might think I am about to suggest a radical decision, such as a vacation in tropical paradise leaving the crazy relatives to their own demise…or perhaps the purchase of an extra special bottle of wine.
 Nope.
 Nothing of the such.
-All such escape tactics will leave us weaker as we seek escape from our stress (which is, in reality, our stressful thoughts.)
-Instead, let’s consider ways gain a sense of calm and ease, as we enjoy all the culmination of all that hard work and preparation that goes into the Holidays.
+All such escape tactics will leave us weaker as we seek to escape from our stress (which is, in reality, our stressful thoughts.)
+Instead, let’s consider ways to gain a sense of calm and ease, as we enjoy all the culmination of all that hard work and preparation that goes into the Holidays.

 We Allow Stress to Limit Our Enjoyment and Ease

 Over and over, I hear friends, family and clients complain about the stress of the Holidays.
 Their attention is focused disproportionately on fear-based thoughts and worries.
-These worries concern planning for parties, getting the gifts, making others happy, finding time to get it all done, managing children’s behavior, cooking good food, not forgetting someone, weather, money and so on.
+These worries concern planning for parties, getting the gifts, making others happy, finding time to get it all done, managing children’s behavior, cooking good food, not forgetting someone, weather, money, and so on.

 The good news is that most of these worries hamper our enjoyment before the important events, such as a party or the time of gift opening.
 In the moment of these planned and important events, many of us fail to find moments of love and happiness…despite all our hard work and preparation.
-Thus, here are a few tips for getting through the next couple weeks, with perhaps a bit more joy and ease.
+Thus, here are a few tips for getting through the next couple of weeks, with perhaps a bit more joy and ease.